Shawnee Mission West High School: Music department

 The Shawnee Mission West marching band has been invited to play in London for the New Years Parade every three years for the past 27 years.
 They hold the record for most appearances by a marching band from the United States of America.
 The Wind Ensemble was selected through audition to perform at the Kansas Music Educators Convention in February 2012.
 There were only three high school bands selected from across the state of Kansas for the prestigious honor.
 It has been 15 years since a band from Shawnee Mission West High School has been selected to perform at this event.

 At the end of the regular football season, the Shawnee Mission West marching band has a light show where the band straps glow-sticks and flashlights to themselves.
 This show is performed each year at the end of the last home football game of the regular season.

-The Choral Department comprises four choirs: Bel Canto (Women's Select Choir), Chorale, Concert Choir (freshman) and the Madrigal Singers (a chamber choir of 24 to 30 students).
+The Choral Department comprises five choirs: Treble Singer's (Women's Beginner choir), Black and Gold Singer's (Beginner Men's choir), Bella Voce (Women's Intermediate choir), Chorale (Selected Mixed choir) and the Madrigal Singers (a chamber choir of 24 to 30 students).
 Madrigals members are generally required to be enrolled in Chorale, with few exceptions.
 The Madrigal Singers, the school's premiere ensemble, was selected to represent West at Carnegie Hall in the 2006–07 school year and the Chorale was also in 2009–2010.